CylonicRaider/Instant/docs/RUNNING.md

   local process assumes its role and performs the action.
 The process keeps running until shut down explicitly.
 Useful together with `start` _etc._ when running under `systemd`.
-- `on` — *Always use master*: If no master process is running, this exits with an error message.
+- `always` — *Always use master*: If no master process is running, this exits with an error message.
 - `restart` — *Restart master*: If no master process is running, spawns a new one in the background; if there *is* one, it is restarted in-place.
 In either case, the configuration file is (re-)read and the action is performed